|

 Updating the route of the Corfu Trail

-As a buyer of the Guide, your name and email address will be kept on record, and you will be sent FREE UPDATES on an annual basis or upon request.
+As a buyer of the Guide, your name and email address will be kept on record, and you will be sent FREE UPDATES upon request.
 Changes may be necessary due to bulldozing of footpaths, asphalting of tracks or development, or they may be implemented when we find a more attractive way.

 Financing the Corfu Trail